The Legacy of Martha’s Vineyard Sign Language

 Just off the coast of Massachusetts lies Martha’s Vineyard, a charming and picturesque island with a rich history.
 Beneath its serene exterior, the island harbors a fascinating linguistic heritage that has captivated scholars for generations: Martha’s Vineyard Sign Language.

-A village sign language once widely used on Martha’s Vineyard island from the early 1800s until 1952, Martha’s Vineyard Sign Language (MVSL) was utilized by both Deaf and hearing community members, so Deafness was not a barrier to public engagement.
-The Deaf people who signed MVSL were highly independent.
+This was due to nearly a fourth of the island population being Deaf.
+The sign language once widely used on Martha’s Vineyard island from the early 1800s until 1952, Martha’s Vineyard Sign Language (MVSL) was utilized by both Deaf and hearing community members, so Deafness was not a barrier to public engagement.

 Martha’s Vineyard’s sign language flourished due to the island’s unusually high proportion of Deaf inhabitants and the recessive nature of Deafness, which frequently produced both Deaf and hearing siblings within the same family.